stevenmkhitarian/bachelor_thesis/README.md

-# bachelor_thesis
+# Bachelor Thesis on the impact of LLMs on human creativity
-Code for creative experiments that will be included in my bachelor thesis for the winter semester 2023/2024 of the University of Cologne
+Code for creative experiments that will be included in my bachelor thesis for the winter semester 2023/2024 of the University of Cologne.